-2.01 Fig. 1 is a simplified schematic of one audible signal operated from two lines.
+- 2.01 A simplified schematic of one audible signal operated from two lines is shown in Fig. 1.
 A call on line 1 operates relay R in line circuit 1 causing contact R to make.
-The ac signal is applied through

-2.02 If the station audible signal (Fig. 1) will be rung only from lines 1 and 2, and if these lines will not ring any other station, the diodes and diode matrix are not required.

-2.03 Common Ringing Lead: Fig. 2 is a simplified schematic of one line operating two station audible signals.
+The ac signal is applied through diode CR1.
+Diode CR1 allows the positive components of the ac signal to operate the common audible signal.
+Diode CR2 isolates line circuit 2 from this signal.
+A call on line 2 will result in relay R in line circuit 2 operating and applying the ac signal via CR2. - 2.02 If the station audible signal (Fig. 1) will be rung only from lines 1 and 2, and if these lines will not ring any other station, the diodes and diode matrix are not required. - 2.03 Common Ringing Lead: A simplified schematic of one line operating two-station audible signals is shown in Fig. 2.
 A call on line 1 operates relay R, causing contact R to make.
 The ac signal is applied through diodes CR1 and CR2.
-The positive components of the ac signal operates both station audible signals.

-2.04 If no other line will ring station A or B (Fig. 2), the diodes and matrix are not required.
-Ringers in the stations can be rung directly from tip and ring of the line.

-2.05 Fig. 3 is a simplified schematic of a 2-line, 3-station common audible signaling arrangement.
+The positive components of the ac signal operates both station audible signals. - 2.04 If no other line will ring station A or B (Fig. 2), the diodes and matrix are not required.
+Ringers in the stations can be rung directly from tip and ring of the line. - 2.05 A simplified schematic of a two line, three-station common audible signaling arrangement is shown in Fig. 3.
 A call on line 1 results in a signal at stations A and B, but not C since diode CR3 blocks the path.
-A call on line 2 results in a signal at stations B and C, but not A due to diode CR2.
-Station B is common to lines 1 and 2.
-Stations A and B are common to line 1.
-Stations B and C are common to line 2.
+A call on line 2 results in a signal at stations B and C, but not

-3. COMMON AUDIBLE SIGNALING APPLICATIONS

-3.01 An example of a diode matrix installation is shown in Fig. 4.
-To the left is a schematic representation of the 1A1 matrix block at the right.
-Diodes (446-type or equivalent) are connected so their arrows point towards the station audible signals, permitting five signaling leads to control six audible signals.
-The block could also be wired

-NOTICE

-Not for use or disclosure outside the Bell System except under written agreement to permit six signaling leads to control five audible signals by connecting the signaling leads at the left side (A-F) and the audible signals at the top (1-5).
-For this configuration all diodes must be connected so their arrows point toward the audible signals.
+NOTICE This document is either AT&T - Proprietary, or WESTERN ELECTRIC - Proprietary rsuant to Judge Greene's Order of August 5, 1983

+Versuant to Judge Greene's Order of August 5, 1983, beginning on January 1, 1984, AT&T will cease to use "Bell" and the Bell symbol, with the exceptions as set forth in that Order.
+Pursuant threto, any reference to "BELL" and/or the BELL symbol in this document is hereby deleted and "expunged".